arangodb/docs/3.11/indexing-inverted.md

 To use an inverted index, add an `OPTIONS` clause to the `FOR` operation that you want to speed up.
 It needs to be a loop over a collection, not an array or a View.
 Specify the desired index as an `indexHint`, using its name.

 If any of the attributes you filter by is processed by an Analyzer other than `identity`, then you need to enable the `forceIndexHint` option.
+It prevents unexpected query results: Index hints are only recommendations you provide to the optimizer unless you force them, and because `FILTER` queries behave differently if an inverted index is used together with an Analyzer other than `identity`, the results would be inconsistent, depending on whether or not the index hint is used.
+Forcing the hint ensures that an error is raised if the index isn't suitable.

 ```aql
 FOR doc IN coll OPTIONS { indexHint: "inverted_index_name", forceIndexHint: true }